RobinHankin/frab/README.md

 # Overview

-The `frab` package furnishes an alternative interpretation of named vectors wherein addition is defined using the names as the primary key.
+The `frab` package furnishes an alternative interpretation of named vectors wherein addition is defined using the (unique) names as the primary key.
+This allows one to “add” tables in a consistent and meaningful way.
 The underlying mathematical object is the Free Abelian group.

 # The package in use